hmntrathore/hmntrathore.github.io/index.md

 ## About Me

 Hi, I'm Hemant Rathore, a Technical Specialist at Microsoft.
 I am passionate about revolutionizing the cloud landscape with innovative DigitalNative and Modernization solutions, empowering businesses to thrive in the digital and AI age.
-Connect with me on [LinkedIn](https://www.linkedin.com/in/hmntrathore/).

 ## Connect with Me